replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 There are a few license options that affect Embedded Cluster installations:

-1. **KOTS Install Enabled** This option enables installing with Replicated's KOTS Admin Console, which is used by the Embedded Cluster installation.
+1. **KOTS Install Enabled** This option enables installing applications with the Admin Console (powered by Replicated KOTS), which is used as part of the Embedded Cluster installation.
 4. **Airgap Download Enabled** Allows the customer to download the air-gapped version of the Embedded Cluster installer.
 2. **Support Bundle Upload Enabled** Configures their license to allow